 2. Should there be a delay in despatch beyond 7 working days we will notify you.
 You will be advised of the expected delivery date.
 If a product is no longer available, you will be informed accordingly.

 3. In the case of non-delivery please wait 7 days from the date your order was despatched in case it has been delayed.
-If goods are received damaged or faulty please retain the product and contact us within 7 days of receipt, whereupon we will arrange for the item to be exchanged.
+If goods are received damaged or faulty please retain the product and contact us within 7 days of receipt, whereupon we will investigate and assess the extent.

 1. Transactions over the phone and email are processed immediately and no details are stored.
 We will endeavour to take all reasonable care, in so far as it possible to do so, to keep all details of your order and payment secure, but in the absence of negligence on our part we cannot be held liable for any loss you may suffer if a third party procures unauthorised access to any data you provide when accessing or ordering.